midani-47/Distributed_Systems_ii.O/DOCUMENTATION.md

 - **Passlib/bcrypt**: Implemented for secure password hashing in the Authentication Service.
 Bcrypt is specifically chosen for its adaptive nature and resistance to brute-force attacks.

-- **Python-jose**: Is our token system JWT (JSON Web Token) for generation and validation, providing a mechanism for cross-service authentication.

 - **SQLite**: Selected as the database for the Transaction Service for simplicity for demonstration purposes.

 - **Pydantic**: Providing validation for incoming request data.